Plastic Free July: 7 Simple Swaps to Reduce Your Plastic Waste

 Did you know that plastic is one of the biggest contributors to Earth pollution?
 Switching to reusable water bottles and cups can make a huge difference to combatting plastic pollution.
 Try to stick to using a plastic-free reusable water bottle and coffee cup instead of purchasing plastic water bottles and coffee cups.

 Take a look at some of our stylish sustainable water bottles and travel cups here.
+W&P have a range of water bottles, glasses and mugs in a variety of colours – meaning you can enjoy hot and cold drinks al fresco and on the go.

 2. Switch to Refillables

-We all know that there are certain products that we simply can’t cut out of our lives.
 Everyday items such as hand wash, cleaning products, shampoo and conditioner are a few examples of essential products that are usually packaged in plastic containers and then thrown away after a single use.
 Switch to refillable products which you can use to replenish your reusable dispensers, instead of having to repurchase plastic packaged products.

 Take a look at some of our amazing refillable products to help you live a more sustainable life.